East African Crude Oil Pipeline: Repression against critics and protesters in Uganda

 Critics of the project in Uganda have been met with intimidation, shutdown of their organization (Africa Institute for Energy Governance) and arrests as early as October 2021.

 In September 2022, the European Parliament passed a resolution condemning the EACOP project, calling for "the end of the extractive activities in protected and sensitive ecosystems, including the shores of Lake Albert".
 Afterwards, 9 Ugandan students who demonstrated in support of this EU resolution were arrested.

 In October 2023, the Guardian reported about four dozen students attempting to deliver a petition to parliament who were beaten and four of them arrested.

 In spite of all these reports, TotalEnergies has stated it is "unaware of any allegations by human rights and environmental defenders of threats or retaliation".

-In April 2025, 11 activists handing a petition to the office of Kenyas largest bank, KCB Uganda Limited in Kampala to withdraw their support of EACOP were arrested and taken to Luzira Maximum Security Prison.
+In April 2025, 11 activists handing a petition to the office of Kenya's largest bank, KCB Uganda Limited in Kampala to withdraw their support of EACOP were arrested and taken to Luzira Maximum Security Prison.
 As refining is to occur overseas EACOP has been called "an example of typical neo-colonial extraction".
 Likewise 9 students who delivered a similar petition to Stanbic Bank were arrested.